 “When everybody else says no, patients can always rely on NYU Langone to look at the most complex cases,” says Nader Moazami, MD, chief of heart and lung transplantation and mechanical circulatory support.
 “We’re not afraid to say yes.”

 The Transplant Institute’s inaugural artificial heart implantation, on March 31, was, in Dr. Moazami’s words, “as complex as it gets.”
 The patient, Floyd Gaskins, 55, a pastor from Vauxhall, New Jersey, has amyloidosis, a rare disease caused by the buildup of a protein that damages the body’s major organs.
-By the time Gaskins was transferred to NYU Langone from a referring hospital in New Jersey, he was in cardiogenic shock, a life-threatening condition in which the heart can no longer pump enough blood to meet the body’s needs.
+Gaskins was transferred to NYU Langone from Morristown Medical Center in New Jersey, part of the Atlantic Health System, a new affiliate of NYU Langone’s Transplant Institute.
+Upon arrival, he was in cardiogenic shock, a life-threatening condition in which the heart can no longer pump enough blood to meet the body’s needs.
 He had been on chronic dialysis, his liver function was declining quickly, and he had early-stage bone marrow cancer.